apache/shenyu/README.md

  * soul-test : the rpc test project

- * soul-web : Core processing packages include plug-ins, request routing and forwarding, and so on
+ * soul-web : Core processing packages including plugins, request routing and forwarding, and so on

 --------------------------------------------------------------------------------

 # Features

-   * It provides plugins such as current limiting, fusing, forwarding, routing monitoring and so on.
+   * Soul provides plugins such as current limiting, fusing, forwarding, routing monitoring and so on.

    * Seamless docking with HTTP,Restful,websocket,dubbo and springcloud.